acmeyer/browser-assistant/README.md

 Browser Assistant is a browser extension that brings OpenAI's GPT to your browser.

 > Note: This is a work in progress.
 The extension has not been completed or published.
+Not even sure if some of these concepts are possible.
+Highly experimental, use at your own risk.

 ## The Idea Behind It